Andrewzh112/SSE-Stock-Prediction-Portfolio-Optimization/README.md

 ### Data

-The dataset was provided by USC DSO 530 Professor, it consisted one year of 50 stocks data along with precalculated technical indicators.
+The dataset was provided by USC DSO 530 Professor, it consisted two years of 50 stocks data along with precalculated technical indicators.

 ### Dependencies